NVIDIA/NVFlare/docs/user_guide/nvflare_cli/fl_simulator.rst

 NVIDIA FLARE FL Simulator
 #########################

-The NVIDIA FLARE FL Simulator was added in version 2.2 to help researchers accelerate the development of federated learning workflows.
+The NVIDIA FLARE FL Simulator can help researchers accelerate the development of federated learning workflows.

 The FL Simulator is a lightweight simulator of a running NVFLARE FL deployment, and it can allow researchers to test and debug their application without provisioning a real project.

 The FL jobs run on a server and multiple clients in the same process but in a similar way to how it would run in a real deployment so researchers can more quickly build out new components and jobs that can then be directly used in a real production deployment.